openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 The cluster-version operator does not currently gate update acceptance on whether the requested target release is a recommended update.
 Update targets that are not currently recommended, or are not supported at all, will be allowed without any ClusterVersion overrides ([`force`][api-force] or a similar, new property).
-But update targets that are not currently recommended will result in entries in [the `overrides` history entries](#enhanced-clusterversion-representation).
+But update targets that are not currently recommended will result in entries in [the `acceptedRisks` history entries](#enhanced-clusterversion-representation).
-The `overrides` history entries will also include descriptions of any other complaints, like forced guards, that the cluster-version operator would like to record.
+The `acceptedRisks` history entries will also include descriptions of any other complaints, like forced guards, that the cluster-version operator would like to record.

 ### Update client support for the enhanced schema